joshbegley/nyt-latest/README.md

 **Prince William’s Chat With Trump Shows Why Royals May Be Potent Diplomatic Tool**\
 `President-elect Donald J. Trump has a reverence, bordering on awe, for Britain’s royal family.
-British diplomats hope that may help safeguard the special relationship in a fractious political climate.`\
+British diplomats hope that may help safeguard the “special relationship” in a fractious political climate.`\
 https://nytimes.com/2024/12/11/world/europe/trump-uk-royals-prince-william-king-charles.html

 **Five enormous questions facing Jerod Mayo and the Patriots this offseason**\